-Sow seeds using the method previously described and follow instructions on the package.
+Sow seeds using the method previously described and follow the instructions on the package.
 You can either choose to overseed your whole lawn or patches that are not looking good.

 Remember to water well every day until well germinated, but ensure you water gently as you should avoid the formation of puddles.
 The seed will collect in puddles creating patchiness.

-We hope both blogs combined gives you all the information you need to grow the perfect lawn you desire.
+We hope both blogs combined give you all the information you need to grow the perfect lawn you desire.
 Lawns do require work and maintenance to perfect, and therefore forward-thinking and planning.
 Good luck!